 - In the left-side navigation pane, click Databases to go to the Databases page.

-- Find the target database and click Migrate backup files from OSS in the Action column.
+- Find the target database and in the Actions column click Migrate Backup Files from OSS.

-- In the Import Guide dialog box, read the prompt and click Next to go to the Upload the backup files page.
+- In the Import Guide dialog box, read the prompt and click Next to go to the Upload the backup files to step.

-- Read the prompt and click Next to go to the Import data page.
+- Read the prompt and click Next to go to the Import data step.

-- In the Backup file OSS URL box, enter the backup file URL in OSS.
+- In the OSS URL of the Backup File field, enter the backup file URL in OSS.

-Note Currently, RDS supports only one cloud migration solution, that is one-time migration of the full backup file.
+Note Currently, RDS supports only one cloud migration solution, that is, One-time full backup file migration.

 - Click OK.